sql-machine-learning/elasticdl/doc/parameter_server.md

 And for pserver, how can we adjust network bandwidth?
 One solution is to create or delete pserver nodes.
 Since each node has a network interface card, more pserver nodes means more network bandwidth.

-If we change pserver node number, following things need to changed:
+If we change pserver node number, following things also need to be done:

-1. modify parameter sharding strategy
+1. modifying parameter sharding strategy
-2. transform old checkpoint to new one under new sharding strategy
+2. transforming old checkpoint to new one under new sharding strategy
-3. load changed checkpoint to pserver nodes
+3. loading changed checkpoint to pserver nodes
-4. reset grpc channels between pservers and workers
+4. reseting grpc channels between pservers and workers
-5. reset parameters pull/gradients push logic in workers
+5. reseting parameters pull/gradients push logic in workers

 The second solution is to adjust network bandwidth of current pserver node.
 We can create many pserver nodes first, but set network bandwidth limit to certain medium value.
 If we want to increase/decrease network bandwith, we increase/decrease the network bandwidth limit.